NIRISS AMI Recommended Strategies

 When 2 neighboring pixels accumulate charge at very different rates, the brighter pixel "spills" photoelectrons to its neighboring pixels, but the reverse effect does not occur.
 This charge migration causes the full width half maximum of the point spread function (PSF) to be larger for bright point sources compared to faint point sources (the so-called "brighter-fatter effect").

-Analysis from commissioning data shows that charge migration has a ~1% effect on the brightest pixel at an accumulated charge of 30,000 e-.
-This effect is mitigated in AMI observations by considering 20,000 e- to be the effective saturation limit, which is lower than the true non-linearity based saturation limit for the NIRISS detector.
+Analysis from in-flight data shows that charge migration has a ~1% effect on the brightest pixel at an accumulated charge of 26,000 e-.
+This effect is mitigated in AMI observations by considering 26,000 e- to be the effective saturation limit, which is lower than the true non-linearity based saturation limit for the NIRISS detector.
 Thus, the JWST Exposure Time Calculator will give a saturation warning message when this effective saturation limit is exceeded in the brightest pixel of the AMI PSF.
-This limit may be revised pending the results of on-going analysis to understand the onset, impact, and mitigation of charge migration in AMI observations.
+The JWST calibration pipeline uses this limit in the charge_migration step in calwebb_detector1.

 Choosing an optimal calibrator for a PSF reference star